 Materiality & Boundary

-Once we completed interviews and surveys with our stakeholders, we used their input in addition to other ESG research and data to prioritize topics and group them into three distinct tiers, with Tier 1 topics having the greatest influence on our stakeholders and/or the greatest impact on the economy, environment and society:
+Once we completed interviews and surveys with our stakeholders, we used their input in addition to other ESG research and data to prioritize topics and group them into three distinct tiers.
+Tier 1 topics have the greatest influence on our stakeholders and/or the greatest impact on the economy, environment and society.

 Located in Cleveland, Ohio, Cleveland Clinic is a nonprofit, multispecialty academic medical center that was founded in 1921 by four physicians who brought a novel group practice approach to patient care, research and caregiver training.

 Who Are Our Patients?

-Cleveland Clinic is a world-class health organization nationally ranked in 15 adult specializations and 10 pediatric specialties.
-We cared for 2.4 million unique patients in 2019, with nearly 10 million outpatient visits in locations around the globe.
-While most of our patients live in Northeast Ohio, we are privileged to see patients from every state and 185 countries.
+Cleveland Clinic is a world-class health organization nationally ranked in 13 adult specializations and 10 pediatric specialties.
+We care for 2.9 million unique patients annually, with 10.2 million outpatient visits in every state and 185 countries.

 By the Numbers